What To Do After Your Home Is Flood Damaged

 How Do I Repair My Home After A Flood

-If you own the property, start to organise the process of drying out and eventual repair/replacement.
-If you are a tenant of the property, or only lease part of the building, it is likely to be your landlord who organises this process.
-Where an insurer is covering part or all the cost, their loss adjuster will be the main point of contact between you and the insurance company.
+If you own the property, begin organising the drying out and eventual repair/replacement procedure.
+If you are a renter or merely lease a portion of the building, it is most likely your landlord who will handle this.
+When an insurer pays a portion or all of the expense, the loss adjuster will be the primary point of contact between you and the insurer.

-If your property is likely to flood again, you may want to do the repair work in a way that helps to reduce the damage that the next flood causes.
-This can be done by installing property flood resilience measures.
-Sometimes your insurer will be willing to fund all or part of the cost of that work.
+If your home is likely to flood again, you may wish to fix it in a way that minimises the damage caused by the next flood.
+This can be accomplished by putting in place flood-resilient measures on the property.
+Your insurer may be ready to cover all or part of the cost of the work in some cases.

 Claim Compensation For Loss Of Utilities